kmcos/kmcos/doc/source/reference/index.rst

 .. literalinclude:: kmc_project_v0.2.dtd

 Connected Variables
 ====================

 The connected_variables dictionary allows a person to pass string-writable objects created during the model building into the runtime environment.
 This can be useful if a person needs access to some data structures (like lists of surrounding sites) during runtime.
 Dictionaries, strings, and lists can be passed.
+For more complex variables, one could pass the name of a pickle file.
 This feature is used for the surroundingSitesDict.

 The basic syntax in a build_file would be as follows::